csound/manual/docs/scoregens/gendeconv.md

 _fnsf_ -- source table holding sine sweep data used in measurement

 _inputfn1_ -- source table holding impulse response measurement.
-Multiple tables can be used for multichannel measurement.
+Multiple tables can be used for multichannel measurement, producing an interleaved IR table.

 ## Examples